Did you know? Nearly 8 out of 10 Americans are now shopping online.

 Tip #17: Add XML sitemap

 Allow search engines to crawl your website more effectively and see how often you update your content with XML sitemap.
 The XML sitemap also tells search engines which of your links are more important and relevant for visitors.
-My favorite XML sitemap generator is XML Sitemaps or SEO Yoast (for WordPress).
+My favorite XML sitemap generator is XML Sitemaps or SEO Yoast (for WordPress), although there are many awesome generators on the market.

 Tip #18: Regularly check errors on Google Webmasters